magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 of them all.
 When we know the truth as it is, all problems come to an end.

-=1 Nevertheless, the training is difficult.
+Nevertheless, the training is difficult.
 Why is it difficult?
-It’s difficult because of wanting, If you don’t ‘want’ then you don’t practise.
+It’s difficult because of wanting, *taṇhā.* If you don’t ‘want’ then you don’t practise.
 But if you practise out of desire you won’t see the Dhamma.
 Think about it, all of you.
 If you don’t want to practise, you can’t practise.
 You must first want to practise in order to actually do the practice.
 Whether stepping forward or stepping back you meet desire.
 This is why the cultivators of the past have said that this practice is something that’s extremely difficult to do.